bjerrecs/vacdm/README.md

-# vacdm
+# VATSCA CPH Fir vACDM
-VATSCA CPH Fir vACDM
+This repo contains the configurations for vACDM taxi-zones and other related content